AbrahamChahla/lsWires/README.md

 # lsWires

-### Wiring up Visual Studio LightSwitch to help with your daily tasks!
+### Wiring up Visual Studio LightSwitch with useful stuff!

 lsWires is a work in progress with new functionality being added all the time.
 In fact we are starting a consolidation effort with all of our projects into this unified library.
 As with any refactoring/consolidation efforts, this may break some current implementations .